undergrad-partner-school

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 16,211 in 2023.
+According to the newest data, this school uses standardized test scores for admission and it admitted 17,481 in 2025.
+Hunter College has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores